Carms-dev/gegi-law-gatsby-netlify/content/cases/vanderputten-v-seydaco-packaging-corp.md

 ---
 isCornerstone: false
-caseName: Vanderputten v Seydaco Packaging Corp.
+caseName: Vanderputten v.
+Seydaco Packaging Corp.
 citation: 2012 HRTO 1977
 description: The applicant alleges that she was harassed, subjected to a poisoned work environment, and dismissed in violation of the Human Rights